Editor’s Note: This post has been updated with fresh content, links, and research.

 Bids and CPC are mostly dependent on the keywords you are bidding on and will vary by industry.
 When trying to understand if your bids are in the right spot, it depends on a lot of factors:

-1) What is your CPA?
+- What is your CPA?

-2) Your average position?
+- Your average position?

 For the most part, you need to follow the data on this.
-Obviously, if you’re below a position 4 then the amount of impressions you’re going to get will be very low.
+Obviously, if you’re below position 4, the number of impressions you’ll get will be very low.

 Geographic Bid Adjustments

-Bids are adjustable at the state, city, zip code level, and more.
+Bids are adjustable at the state, city, and zip code level, and can be combined with other “layers” of targeting.
 You may find as you granulate your locations that certain cities or areas are responsible for most of your conversions while others are just wasting your spend.